umhau/umhau.github.io/_posts/2017-11-15-simple-wakeup-script.md

     wakeup

 and the computer will wake you up with whatever song you chose.
-Press the space bar to turn it off.
 [Here's](https://www.youtube.com/watch?v=McdMwOV0y6c) a good one, by the way.
 You'll see what I mean.

+### usage

+First, the super simple method:

+    wakeup

+That uses the default 8 hours + 5 minutes.
+If you want more or less, then give the number of hours with the command.
+It will ask for confirmation.

+    wakeup 5

+It will ask if you're sure.

+To stop the alarm (which, by the way, is set to repeat _ad nauseum_), press the space bar while the terminal running the alarm is focused.

 ### sources